-In many cases, supervisors and managers have the ability to update normal working hours.
-You should continue the discussion with each employee about their schedule by asking them what they need to be most successful.
-Some alternatives to consider include changing working hours from 8 to 5 to: early morning hours, late day hours, or working four 10-hour days (for exempt employees, even if they are working a 4/10 schedule, they may need to be available on their "off day" as normal business requires).
+In many cases, supervisors, managers, and their teams have the ability to update normal working hours to allow employees to adjust to this crisis.
+You should start the discussion with your employees about their schedule by asking them what they need to be most successful.
+Some alternatives to consider include changing their "shift" from 8 to 5 to: early morning hours, late day hours, or working four 10-hour days.
 For represented employees, be sure to make changes within the parameters of the contracts and collective bargaining agreements which apply.
 In many cases, the union must approve proposed scheduling changes before they can occur.
 A general best practice is to reach out early and often to your HR Partner with questions.
-Check out the Flexible Work Planning webpage linked here.